StarOfService/carbon/README.md

 - `carbon config-upgrade` - upgrade a package config to the latest version
 - version constraints and dependencies - provide a possibility to define dependencies among Carbon packages and to install a package only when all version constraints are met

+## Community
+TODO

 ## Contribution
 While Carbon is an important tool for our engineering department, it isn't a major business goal.
 Thus we're going to add the features matters for us.

 If you need any feature which isn't implemented yet, feel free to propose MR. In the extension of this tool, we count on the community.

+### Development environment
+You will need:
+- Any Unix system (Linux, OSX, FreeBSD).
+Some tests use unix shell commands, thus you will be unable to run test at Windows
+- Minikube
+- Docker